 The best price for SiteGround's plans hides under the 3-year subscription.
 It is the most expensive billing option initially, but renewals are the cheapest, meaning long-term savings.
 For example, GrowBig is $17.49/mo with a 3-year plan for as long as you need it while the 1-year option, renews at much higher $24.99/mo.

-Meanwhile, Bluehost has 4 plans ranging from $3.95/mo to $13.95/mo, with each option adding more and more features.
+Meanwhile, Bluehost has 4 plans ranging from $2.75/monthto $13.95/month, with each option adding more and more features.

 - Plus – it includes unlimited websites and storage – you won't have to upgrade in case a second website is needed.

-- Choice Plus also looks good as it is just $1 more expensive than Plus at $6.95/mo.
-For that, it adds domain privacy and free backups for a year.
-However, it’s only cheap initially as it renews at $16.99/mo.
+- Choice Plus also looks good for the same price.
+It adds domain privacy and free backups for a year.
+However, it's only cheap initially as it renews at $16.99/mo.

 You'll get the best price by picking Plus plan with the 3-year subscription.
-That's $5.95/mo and quite affordable $11.99/mo on renewal.
+That's $5.45/mo and quite affordable $11.99/mo on renewal.

 By the way, both providers have a 30-day money-back guarantee.
 Just keep in mind that 3rd party services and domains are non-refundable and there might be extra terms.